Christie Brinkley Shares Rare Photo With Her Handsome Son, Jack

 Christie Brinkley’s latest Instagram post is delighting her legion of fans.

 In the new photo that was posted on her highly-followed Instagram page, the blonde-haired beauty poses with her son on the beach.
-The mother/ son dup stand together on the sand with a body of water and a few sailboats just at their backs.
+The mother-son duo stand together on the sand with a body of water and a few sailboats just at their backs.
 Christie is all smiles in the shot, leaning her head against her son’s shoulder.
 She wears her long, blonde locks down and curled as well as a face full of beautiful makeup that comes complete with eyeliner, mascara, blush, and lipstick.
 While clad in a white maxi dress and a denim jacket, she puts her arm around her son and strikes a pose.

-You can tell that Jack got his great genetics from his mother as the handsome son of Christie Brinkley and Peter Cook wears his long, dark locks parted off to the side.
+One can tell that Jack got his great genetics from his mother, as the handsome son of Christie and Peter Cook wears his long, dark locks parted off to the side.
 Like his famous mom, he rocks a denim shirt and a pair of green pants.
 He puts one hand in his pocket and the other around his mom.
 Jack completes his beachside look with a silver watch.

-The post has only been live on the supermodel’s account for a few minutes but it’s already earning her rave reviews from fans, racking up over 240 likes and many comments.
+The post had only been live on the supermodel’s account for a few minutes when it earned her rave reviews from fans, racking up over 240 likes and many comments.
 Some followers commented on the photo to gush over the family’s great genetics while countless others thanked Brinkley for sharing a photo of her son.

-“This picture is SO dear of the two of you!! our special sons…,” another gushed with a few pink heart emoji.
+“This picture is SO dear of the two of you!! our special sons…” another gushed with a few pink heart emoji.

 “Beautiful mom and handsome son,” one more Instagrammer chimed in.